 Prenuptial Agreements are enforceable in Australia if they follow and adhere to the very strict legal requirements of the Law.

 Prenuptial Agreements can deal with property division and also spouse maintenance.
-They can take into account anticipated changes such as children being born and the length of a marriage,
+They can take into account anticipated changes such as children being born and the length of a marriage, by providing for different asset splits, depending on how long the marriage lasts, how big the asset pool is, or how many children are born to a couple.

 Yes.
 Couples who are already married may enter into a binding Financial Agreement that provides for how assets are to be divided if the marriage later breaks down.